USI-MSDE-SA-2022/software-architecture-model-Annonymus-v02/src/sa/model/index.md

 Responsiveness to write queries is not a high priority and may be sacrificed in exchange for performance of read queries or scalability.

+{.feedback

+This type of Correctness is also known as Read-Write Consistency.

+}

 ## Influence on client data

 Quality: _Ethics_